tangaiyun/SpringCloudOpenrestyPHP/README.md

 usage:

-make sure you have install openresty and php 7.0&FPM successfully
+make sure you have installed openresty and php 7.0&FPM successfully

 # for Spring cloud consul: